Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Aftershock  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/VeteranAftershock.png" Align=left width=20% height=20%>

-Once a turn when you immobilize a creature, you gain temporary hit points equal to five times your proficiency bonus.
-At the end of your next turn you deal 1d6 damage to all creatures within 5 feet of you.
-Once this effect is used it cannot be used again until 18 seconds have passed
+Once per round when you immobilize a creature you gain temporary hit points equal to four times your proficiency bonus.
+Whenever you take damage while you have temporary hit points, all creatures within 5 feet of you take 1d6 force damage.

 The damage increases by 1d6 at level 5, 9, 13 and 17.